asheshrambachan/LanguageModel_Labels/estimation_headlines/README.md

 This subdirectory contains scripts, data, and outputs for **estimation tasks** on **financial news headlines**.

-## Directory Structure
+## Directory Structure Overview

-- `code/`:
+Below is an overview of the main directory structure.
+For a detailed explanation, see the [Detailed Directory Structure](#directory-structure-detailed) section below.

-    - Contains Python and R scripts for data processing, prompting, and analysis.
+- `code/`: Contains Python and R scripts for data processing, prompting, and analysis.
 - `data/`: Contains raw and processed data outputs.
 - `figures/`: generates all figures for all results, including those not used in the paper.

 ## Replication Options